alexa/alexa-auto-sdk/samples/cpp/README.md

 ### Build using Conan

 The Auto SDK C++ Sample App can be configured using the provided Conan recipe, and then built with CMake.
-The Conan recipe requires packages that are defined as part of Auto SDK, which must first be installed into the local cache (see [Building Auto SDK](../../BUILDING.md) for instructions about how to install Auto SDK Conan packages).
+The Conan recipe requires packages that are defined as part of Auto SDK, which must first be installed into the local cache (see [Build Alexa Auto SDK](https://alexa.github.io/alexa-auto-sdk/docs/native/building) for instructions about how to install Auto SDK Conan packages).
 If you are specifying any additional dependencies, such as extra modules for Auto SDK, those packages must also be installed in the Conan cache before configuring the Sample App.

 If the required dependencies are already installed, the following commands can be used to quickly configure, build and run the Sample App.